 #5.
 How can an attorney help with my TBI case?

 There are dozens of laws that may affect your case, from premises liability to workers’ compensation.
 Trusting an attorney with your case can optimize your odds of navigating this complex legal field and receiving maximum compensation for your damages.

-Negligence and Brain Injuries
+Negligence and Head Injuries in San Bernardino

 Negligence is a major contributing factor to the occurrence of brain injuries, which means oftentimes someone else is at fault.
 Because there are so many potential causes of brain injuries, there are numerous different forms negligence can take.
 To prove negligence, the victim must establish fault, such that the negligent party was not fulfilling their safety obligations, ultimately causing the victim’s injuries.

 For example, a driver who swerves out of his or her lane and hits an oncoming car head-on is at fault in a negligence case, compounded by the fact that his or her blood alcohol content is higher than the legal limit.
 If the victim hurts his or her head on or is propelled through the windshield, he or she is likely to suffer from a severe brain injury that may affect cognitive function or cause a chronic migraine condition.

 Furthermore, if the car failed to deploy its airbag, the victim in this case would be well within his or her right to pursue compensation from the motor vehicle manufacturer.
 There are countless other possible scenarios for negligence causing serious injuries.